NETWAYS/foreman-training/installation/01_requirements.md

 is not recommended.
 On all platforms all updates should be applied before installation.
 Using the Puppetlabs Repository providing an up-to-date version of Puppet is preferred.

+Please note that support for Foreman on Red Hat Enterprise Linux 6 and all its derivates is deprecated and upgrading to 7 is recommended.

 ~~~ENDSECTION~~~

 !SLIDE smbullets small noprint